 This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 822166

 Democratic politics and governance in Europe are facing turbulent times.
 Party systems have crumbled or been substantially changed and so have citizen attachments to government, political parties and democratic procedures.
 This sixth NORFACE transnational programme on Democratic governance in a turbulent age offers a timely investigation of the precise nature of this recent turbulence, on how European states can negotiate it and develop strategies to enhance the quality of democratic politics and governance.
-Researchers from the social sciences were invited to submit an Outline Proposal on behalf of an international consortium by 19 February 2019.
-After assessment, 46 out of 197 consortia are now invited to submit a Full Proposal by 10 September 2019, 10.00 CEST.

 This programme has three major objectives: